cvisionai/tator/doc/setup_tator/cluster.rst

 .. glossary::

+  domain
+    The domain name that was set up earlier in this tutorial. (e.g. mysite.duckdns.org)

+  redirects
+    List of redirect domains.
+Requests sent to these domains will be redirected to the primary domain.

+  tatorDebug
+    Boolean indicating whether to enable django debug mode.
+Should be false for production, true for development.

+  useMinJs
+    Boolean indicating whether to minify JavaScript code.
+Should be true for production, false for development.

   dockerRegistry
     The host and port of the cluster's local docker registry that was set up earlier in this tutorial.